ooofruitsnacks/turtle/README.md

 > [!IMPORTANT]
-> Please go to the releases section for a full step by step guide for installation, setup, and usage.
+> Go to the releases section for a full step by step installation, setup, and usage guide.
 There are now 2 versions of turtle but I don't want to deal with setting up docker images and containers to create packages so we're doing it this way lol.

 ## Welcome to turtle 🐢